Ultra High Energy Cosmic Rays in Our Universe: Ultra High Energy Cosmic Rays

+In our World that is described be the Standard Model \cite{Hwang417}, the physics of ultra high energy cosmic rays is controlled by the behaviors of the Cosmic Microwave Background (CMB) and of the Cosmic Background (CB) $\nu$'s (abbreviated as "neutrinos and antineutrinos, in three flavors, and antineutrinos").
+Photons are massless and so the $3^\circ\,K$ CMB is basically uniformly distributed.
+Neutrinos have tiny masses and so they followed, in the early Universe, the visual ordinary-matter heavy lumps to cluster and to form neutrino halos according to the Newton's universal gravitational force \cite{Hwang7, Hwang8}. $PeV$ ($10^{15}\,eV$) neutrinos would be anticipated near the surface of the Fermi-Dirac sphere of a neutrino halo attached to any of the visual ordinary-matter heavy objects such as the Earth, the Sun, and stars.

-The Comic Rays spectrum at high energies\cite{PDG10,Gaisser} become quite elaborated these days.
-In particular, the so-called "knee", slightly above $10^{15} eV$, and the "ankle", slightly above $10^{18.5}eV$, appear rather convincingly.
-To develop the field further, it is important to understand how these phenomena occur, especially in our Universe.
+The cosmic-rays spectrum at high energies \cite{PDG10, Gaisser} become quite sophisticated these days, with the so-called "knee", slightly above $10^{15} eV$, and the "ankle", slightly above $10^{18.5}eV$, appearing rather convincingly.
+To develop the field further, it is important to understand how these phenomena occur, especially in our own Universe.

+We are interested in cosmic rays in the energy range greater than $10^{13} eV$ but less than $10^{26} eV$, including those greater than $10^{20} eV$ (those unexplored regimes), the so-called "ultra high energy cosmic rays (UHECR's)".

+In particular, we examine the interactions of UHECR with the $3^\circ\, K$ cosmic microwave background (CMB) or with the clustered cosmic background $\nu$'s, the cosmic media in our Universe.

+Owing to the (possible) neutrino mass of $0.058 \,eV$, the ultra high neutrino or antineutrino cannot survive if the energy is greater than $10^{13} \,eV$ (i.e., see the next section or \cite{Hwang7, Hwang8}), which is rather low in this UHECR game.
+On the other hand, electrons (or positrons) would interact with the CMB photon, without a threshold.
+The ultrahigh energy photon could annihilate with a CMB photon, becoming a pair of $e^+ e^-$ with the threshold of $10^{14}\,eV$ (see below).

-In this note, we are interested in cosmic rays in the energy range greater than $10^{14} eV$ but less than $10^{26} eV$, including those greater than $10^{20} eV$ (those unexplored regimes), the so-called "ultra high energy cosmic rays (UHECR's)".
-In particular, we examine the interaction of UHECR with the $3^\circ$ cosmic microwave background (CMB), one cosmic media in our Universe.
-As seen below, the center of mass (CM) energy squared would be $1.3 \times 10^{19} eV^2$ for an UHECR of energy $10^{22}\,eV$ intersecting or interacting a CMB photon.
-So, the CM energy would be $1.15 \times 10^{11}\,eV$, or 115 GeV, if an UHECR of energy $10^{25}\,eV$ intersects a CMB photon.
-It is slightly above the mass of the $Z^0$ weak boson.
-So, the energy range which we talk about coincides the range which the Standard Model\cite{PDG10} is well tested - so, we shouldn't anticipate any new physics but only a replay of the Standard Model physics in a very peculiar kinematic setup.
-Isn't it?
+For an UHECR of energy $10^{22}\,eV$ intersecting or interacting a CMB photon, the center-of-mass (CM) energy squared would be only $1.3 \times 10^{19}eV^2$.
+Similarly, the CM energy would be $1.15 \times 10^{11}\,eV$, or 115 GeV, if an UHECR of energy $10^{25}\,eV$ intersects a CMB photon.
+So, it is slightly above the mass of the $Z^0$ weak boson.
+The energy range which we talk about coincides the range which the Standard Model is well tested \cite{PDG10} - so, we shouldn't anticipate any new physics but only a replay of the Standard Model physics in a very peculiar kinematic setup.

+The neutrinos have the mass, with the largest about $0.058\, eV$, much bigger than the temperature of a few $^\circ K$.
+Thus, the neutrino mass becomes a major player in the game.
+According to the Newton's gravitational law, an object with mass would have some universal acceleration near another bigger object such as the Earth or the Sun.